s00500/ESPUI/README.md

 All assets are loaded from the internal SPIFFS filesystem of the ESP32.

 This section will explain in detail how the Library is to be used from the Arduino code side.
 As of now the Facilino blocks are not implemented.
 In the arduino setup() routine the interface can be customised by adding UI Elements.
 This is done by calling the corresponding library methods on the Library object ESPUI.
-Eg: ESPUI.button(“button”, &myCallback); creates a button in the interface that calls the “my-Callback” function when changed.
+Eg: ESPUI.button(“button”, &myCallback); creates a button in the interface that calls the “myCallback” function when changed.
 All buttons and items call their callback whenever there is a state change from them.
 This means the button will call the callback when it is pressed and also again when it is released.
-To seperate different events an integer number with the event name is passed to the callback function that can be handled in a switch(){}case{} statement.
+To separate different events an integer number with the event name is passed to the callback function that can be handled in a switch(){}case{} statement.
 Here is an overview of the currently implemented different elements of the UI library:

 #### Button